Wedding of Prince William and Catherine Middleton: Public response

 There were about 5,500 applications to hold royal wedding street parties across England and Wales, including 850 in London, one of which was hosted by Prime Minister David Cameron in Downing Street for charity workers and local children.
 The anti-monarchy campaign group Republic held an alternative street party in Holborn.
 The event had initially been blocked by Camden Council after businesses raised concerns about loss of trade.

 A number of ceremonies and parties were held at places which had an intimate connection with the couple.
-In Scotland, about 2,000 people attended a party at the University of St Andrews, where the royal couple first met.
+In Scotland about 2,000 people attended a party at the University of St Andrews, where the royal couple first met.
 Hundreds of people watched the ceremony on a big screen in Edinburgh's Festival Square.
 Welsh celebrations were led by Anglesey, where Prince William was a search and rescue pilot and where the couple resided after the wedding.
 2,600 people gathered to watch the event on big screens there, and around 200 street parties were organised throughout the rest of the country, including over 50 in Cardiff.

 The international Peace Bridge across the Niagara River between the United States and Canada at Buffalo, New York, and Fort Erie, Ontario, and operated in part by an Ontario Crown corporation, was lit in red, blue and gold, the colours of the royal coat of arms.

-In Delhi, India, several hotels broadcast the ceremony live.
+In New Delhi, India, several hotels broadcast the ceremony live.
 One hotel offered cream tea and cakes decorated with royal emblems.

 Criticism and scepticism stemmed from the belief that, at a time of recession and rising unemployment in the UK, millions of pounds in tax funds were used for the wedding's security.
 The costs of the wedding itself were paid for by the Royal Family and the Middletons.
 Emma Boon, campaign director for the taxpayers union TaxPayers' Alliance, expressed distaste for the lavish cost of the wedding and noted, "Of course it should be an event for the whole nation to celebrate, but ordinary taxpayers should not be left with a bill fit for a king."
 Graham Smith, current Campaign Manager of Republic, also spoke out on the taxpayer's responsibility for the wedding.